 I blog about a series of challenges I give to myself, so that I don’t remain, in the words of Ralph Waldo Emerson, “too timid and squeamish.”
 Some of the challenges will not strike others as something to be timid or squeamish about.
 Those are the ones where I need to give myself a little push to get out of the house or make a change that is healthier.
 Sometimes I just need to break through inertia (OK, laziness) and get something done.

 I value collecting experiences over collecting things (well, iPads do seem pretty cool), and on the surface it may appear that I am not too timid and squeamish.
 I love to travel and have had some amazing experiences:

 Hiking the Inca Trail to Machu Picchu

 These experiences, while fraught with some anxiety, were in some ways easier for me to accomplish than things like inviting people to a cookout, speaking up at a meeting, or drinking out of somebody’s cup.
 I guess we all have obstacles and insecurities that hold us back, right?

 - Readers: Celebrate your courage.
 When have you gone out of your comfort zone?
 I want to feature everything from dining alone to running with the bulls.
 Send me a postcard!

-- 101 things in 1001 days, a series of challenges to become less timid and squeamish
+- 101 things in 1001 days (and beyond), a series of challenges to become less timid and squeamish

 - Scene from a Memoir — stories from my past